 Let’s get started.

-Complete blood count is one of the most basic laboratory examinations to determine the status of the patient’s health.
-It can help diagnose conditions such as infections, autoimmune disorders, anemia and other blood diseases.
+Complete blood count is one of the most basic laboratory examinations to assess the overall health status of a patient.
+It can help diagnose infections, autoimmune disorders, anemia, and other blood diseases.

 Male: 4.5–5.5 x 1012/L